 4. Evangelism: So you have been brushing up on the arguments and building your knowledge.
 But deep down you know you need to put it into practice.
 What are your strategies for evangelism?
 Who is your circle of influence?
 Maybe God wants you to take the initiative and talk to someone about the Gospel?
 The point is unless we get out of our comfort zones we will not grow.
 The busyness of life and personal challenges can make us hardened and complacent to those around us.
 We need to pray for boldness and ask God to give us a broken heart for people around us.

 Also: Over the years, I have read a slew of books on Decision Making and the Will of God.
 My conclusion is the following.
-Here are some things that we can be sure are God’s will for your life: It is God’s will for you to:
+Here are some things that we can be sure are God’s will for your life.
+God has spoken in the text.
+Thus, you don’t need to sit around for months and wait for a still small voice telling you what to do.
+(Note: I am aware nobody does this perfectly and we all fall short in implementing these things).
+It is God’s will for you to do the following.

 - Share your faith and make disciples of others into the person of Jesus (Matt 28:19).
 So if you are a 20-year-old Christian that still doesn’t know what the Gospel is or how to disciple anyone, you aren’t doing God’s will.